 - ✓ Applicants should NEVER be asked how they will rank a fellowship program.
 Programs may not request an applicant's commitment prior to the Match. - Programs must avoid all contact with applicants between the interview and the Match date, especially in ways that may be seen as bargaining with, recruiting, or pressuring the applicant.
-Follow-up visits after the interview should not be requested by the program. - ✓ If the applicant reaches out after the interview to thank the program, the program may respond as a courtesy; however, they CANNOT under any circumstances respond in a way that may be seen as bargaining with, recruiting, or pressuring the applicant.
-If requested, the program can provide additional information about the fellowship program. - ✓ Rank lists must remain confidential to protect the integrity of the Match. - ✓ The match is a binding commitment between the applicant and the program, dependent upon satisfactory completion of prerequisite training and any explicitly stated special requirements of the program. - Post-match vacancies will be filled by direct negotiation.
+Followup visits after the interview should not be requested by the program. - ✓ If the applicant reaches out after the interview to thank the program, the program may respond as a courtesy; however, they CANNOT under any circumstances respond in a way that may be seen as bargaining with, recruiting, or pressuring the applicant.
+If requested, the program can provide additional information about the fellowship program. - ✓ Rank lists must remain confidential to protect the integrity of the Match. - The match is a binding commitment between the applicant and the program, dependent upon satisfactory completion of prerequisite training and any explicitly stated special requirements of the program. - Post-match vacancies will be filled by direct negotiation.
 However, programs cannot fill vacancies with unauthorized agreements made prior to the Match and will not attempt to fill vacancies with an applicant already matched elsewhere unless the applicant has gotten a formal written release from the matched program. - Match violations are reported to the Match Administrator.
 The Match rules will be enforced and all violations investigated.
-Determination of penalty is at the discretion of Match Oversight Committee and the four organizations.
+Determination of penalty is at the discretion of AAHKS Fellowship Committee.
+See the 2026 Match Code of Conduct for more details.